 What are the fees for a student on free or reduced lunch?

 Advanced Placement reduces the cost of the exam to $53 for students who are part of the Federal Free or Reduced-Price Lunch Program.
 That fee applies to exams in Studio Art, Psychology, United States Government & Politics, and United States History.

 For those taking exams in the areas covered by the state subsidy (math, science, and English; see questions above) students can receive 4 free exams.

 How do I pay for my exam(s)?

 If you are not requesting any of the waivers identified above, you can plan to pay online right away.
 Paying online by credit or debit card is the preferred method of payment.
-However, if this is not feasible for you, you can bring your check or cash payment to the counseling office.
+However, if this is not feasible for you, you can send your check to Total Registration.

 If you have requested the state subsidy waiver or the free/reduced lunch waiver, you will need to wait for waiver approval in order to calculate your final amount due.
 This may take up to a few days depending on the number of people in the approval queue.
 Once your request has been evaluated, you will see your final bill on your Total Registration account.

 If I have further questions about AP Exam registration, who can I talk to?